SharePoint/sp-dev-docs/docs/sp-add-ins/design-sharepoint-add-ins.md

 ## Design the UX for your add-in
 <a name="SP15Design_UX"> </a>

 As you design your add-in, your real goal should be to create an experience that enables users to complete the scenarios that you intend for them to accomplish.
-In Table 3, discover the resources and design guidance that you need to build great add-ins that follow best practices for user experience design and have the familiar appearance and behavior of SharePoint 2013.
+In Table 3, discover the resources and design guidance that you need to build great add-ins that follow best practices for user experience design and have the familiar appearance and behavior of SharePoint.